Update by user Jun 15, 2016

 Preferred solution: I don't need a solution from the company.
 I have my own solution..

-I didn't like: Ongoing costs of keeping my vehicle on the road, Poor quality parts.
+General Motors Cons: Ongoing costs of keeping my vehicle on the road, Poor quality parts.